SQream/sqream_docs/guides/migration/orc.rst

 * The file is stored on S3, at ``s3://sqream-demo-data/nba.orc``.

-We will make note of the file structure to create a matching ``CREATE EXTERNAL TABLE`` statement.
+We will make note of the file structure to create a matching ``CREATE FOREIGN TABLE`` statement.

 .. code-block:: postgres

-   CREATE EXTERNAL TABLE ext_nba
+   CREATE FOREIGN TABLE ext_nba
    (
         Name       VARCHAR(40),
         Team       VARCHAR(40),